-FUN FACT: 1 out of 6 couples is now meeting online – I should know I’m one!
+FUN FACT: 1 out of 6 couples is now meeting online – I should know I am one!

 CRAP FACT: Most women loathe online dating so much they often stop all together – ummmm yeh this was me at one point too!

-If you’re like most women I’ve worked with who’ve been online for any length of time you’ve probably seen it all (& quite possibly more than you’ve ever wanted to!)
+If you’re like most women I’ve worked with who’ve been online for any length of time you’ve probably seen it all (and quite possibly more than you’ve ever wanted to!).

-Over the years I’ve helped hundreds of women meet their King.
-I’ve also read, written, reviewed & revamped heaps of online dating profiles.
-So including the years I was online dating, it’s fair to say I’ve seen my fair share of the good, bad & the ugly.
+Over the years I’ve helped hundreds of women meet their man.
+I’ve also read, written, reviewed and revamped heaps of online dating profiles.
+So, including the years I was online dating, it’s fair to say I’ve seen my fair share of the good, bad and the ugly.